TwylaHelps/twyla.kubedeploy/README.md

 The namespace will default to `default`.

+### Deployment templates

+The template format is Jinja2 and the configuration is being made available as `data` dictionary.
+Example data structure:

+    data = {
+        'name': 'mydeployment',
+        'namespace': 'default',
+        'image': 'my-registry/myimage:version',
+        'replicas': 10,
+        'variants': ['de', 'en']
+    }

+Example template:

+    apiVersion: v1
+    kind: Deployment
+    metadata:
+      labels:
+        app: {{ data.name }}
+      namespace: {{ data.namespace }}
+    template:
+      spec:
+        replicas: {{ data.replicas if data.replicas else 10 }}
+        ...

 ### Deploying A Service

 By default the deployment will be done based on an existing deployment.
 Only the image will be updated just like running `kubectl edit deployment <name>` and replacing the image.

-In case no deployment exists a file `deployment.yml` in the current working directory will be used as base, the image and namespace will be updated, and the result will be sent to the Kubernetes API.
+Deployments will be created from a file `deployment.yml` in the current working directory, and the result will be sent to the Kubernetes API.
 The result is the same as calling `kubectl apply -f <result>`.
 To make sure the deployment is correct use the `--dry` switch first.

     $ kubedeploy deploy --registry <your-registry-domain> \
                         --image <service> \